BjornKennethHolmstrom/TiTo/README.md

    - Info icon for quick access to app information and links

 ### 2. **Core Time Tracking Features**
-   - Start, pause, and stop a timer for active time tracking
+   - Start and stop a timer for active time tracking
    - Add manual time entries
    - View and edit time entries with custom date and time inputs
    - Create and manage multiple projects